Library of Birmingham: Background

 Birmingham City Council looked into relocating the library for many years.
 The original plan was to build a new library in the emerging Eastside district, which had been opened up to the city centre following the demolition of Masshouse Circus.
 A library was designed by Richard Rogers on a site in the area.
 However, for financial reasons and reservations about the location this plan was shelved.
 The Council suggested that the Library be split between a new building built between the Rep Theatre and Baskerville House at Centenary Square, which until 2009 was a public car park (to house the main lending library) and a building at Millennium Point in "Eastside" (to house the archives and special collections).

 In August 2006, the Council confirmed the area between the Rep Theatre and Baskerville House as the future site for the library.
-Capita Symonds had been appointed as Project Managers for the Library of Birmingham.
+Capita Symonds were appointed as project managers.
 The council's intention was to create a "world class" landmark civic building in Centenary Square.
 Not long after this, the two-sites idea was scrapped and the archives and special collections will move to the site at Centenary Square.

 After an international design competition, run by the Royal Institute of British Architects, a shortlist of seven architects was announced on 27 March 2008.
 They were chosen from a list of over 100 architects.
 The architects chosen were: Foreign Office Architects, Foster and Partners, Hopkins Architects, Mecanoo, OMA, Schmidt hammer lassen and Wilkinson Eyre.

 In early August 2008, Mecanoo and multi-discipline engineers, Buro Happold, were announced as the winner of the design competition.
-More detailed plans for the library were revealed by the council in conjunction with the architects at a launch event held on 2 April 2009.
+More detailed plans for the library were revealed at a launch event held on 2 April 2009.

-The previous Central Library failed for the second time to gain status as a listed building.
-Work was scheduled to begin on demolishing the old library early in 2015 to make way for the redevelopment of Paradise Circus.
+The previous Central Library failed for the second time to gain status as a listed building and was demolished in 2016, to make way for the redevelopment of Paradise Circus.